Home

 What do I need to do to connect with people well?

-It is essential for your New Place for New People (NPNP)/Church at the Margins (CaM) project to be rooted, sustained, and grown in prayer.
+It is essential for your New Place for New People (NPNP)/Church at the Margins (CaM) community to be rooted, sustained, and grown in prayer.
 As we listen to God together, we discern God’s will and purpose for God’s people.
 The theologian Simone Weil wrote, “Absolutely unmixed attention is prayer”.
 Being attentive to God together centres us in God and enables us to discover our vision, values and purpose.

 Listening is a vital skill and a core practice in forming relationships as the New Place for New People (NPNP) develops.
 As you listen, always be clear and honest about who you are as an NPNP and share how and why listening is an important and consistent part of your practice.
 From the beginning, plan how you will listen to the wider community as a regular part of your activities.